mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

                 else return x
 ```

-`identifier` may seem complex, but it's really simple.
+`identifier` may seem complex, but it's actually simple.
 We just parse a
 sequence of characters where first character is a letter and the rest is
-several characters where every one of them can be either letter or
+several characters where every one of them can be either letter or number.
-number.
-Once we have parsed such string, we check if it's in list of
+Once we have parsed such string, we check if it's in list of reserved words,
-reserved words, fail with informative message if it is, and return the
+fail with informative message if it is, and return the result otherwise.
-result otherwise.

 Note the use of `try` in `identifier`.
 This is necessary to backtrack to
-beginning of the identifier in cases when `fail` is executed.
+beginning of the identifier in cases when `fail` is evaluated.
 Otherwise
 things like `many identifier` would fail on such identifiers instead of just
 stopping.